tarunmadhira/Head-pose__controlled_Robot/README.md

 #### 4.)
 Motion executed

 If the word "up" is recieved the robot moves forwards and so on as explained.
 The robot is controlled by a NodeMCU microcontroller IC, which drives an L293D motor driver IC.
-The IC in turn drives two motors
+The IC in turn drives two motors.

+### The robot hardware